 TD Summer Reading Club is an inclusive program that strives to engage all children in the joy of reading during the summer months while championing Canadian writers and illustrators.
 Children who register for the TD Summer Reading Club at their local library receive free program materials and are encouraged to read books over the summer.
 They are also invited to participate in programs organized at their local library and share their love of reading with children across the country through the TD Summer Reading Club website.

 This is a library-run book club out of the Sunderland Branch.
 They meet the last Saturday of the month (excluding August & December) at 10:00 a.m.
 For more information or to join the email list, please contact the Sunderland Branch.

 History and Genealogy

-Network to get your family tree growing…access Ancestry.ca free from within the Library and benefit from the assistance of our friendly and knowledgable staff.
+Discovery your family story… benefit from the assistance of our friendly and knowledgeable staff.